Raptorbytes/CricHub/README.md

-# CricHub
+# CricHub is a website for the sport cricket
-A central hub for Cricket (The sport btw) and watching games.
+## Currently under development.

+This repository is the source for CricHub.